marrow/mongo/README.rst

     _username = Index('username', unique=True)

-We define a unique index on the username to speed up any queries involving that record.
+We define a unique index on the username to speed up any queries involving that field.

 Version History